FrankWanger/ExpAL/README.md

 # ExpAL
 ExpAL is a simplified active learning toolbox with a focus on tackling data scarcity issue in experimental studies.

-It incorporates well with the current sci-kit learn library and can be easily implemented by experimental scientists.
+It incorporates well with the current sci-kit learn library and can be easily implemented by scientists.

 Package Dependancies: